Queensferry Crossing Diversion Process

 The new automated barriers dramatically reduce the time it takes to implement a diversion via the Forth Road Bridge, removing the need for most of the manual work.
 Manufactured by SPIE in The Netherlands, they are the first of their kind to be used in the UK.

-Chris Tracey, BEAR Scotland’s South East Unit Bridges Manager, said: “This new system will dramatically reduce the time it takes to open a diversion via the Forth Road Bridge, should the Queensferry Crossing need to close for any reason.
+Commenting on trials of the system carried out in November 2024, BEAR Scotland’s South East Unit Bridges Manager David Bishop said: “This new system makes diverting traffic via the Forth Road Bridge faster and safer, if the Queensferry Crossing needs to close for any reason.

 BEAR Scotland is leading this project as part of its responsibility for the South East Trunk Road Network on behalf of Transport Scotland.
 John Paul Construction is responsible for the completing the civils works and SPIE is responsible for the installation of the automated barrier system.